Monchhichis (TV series)

-Monchhichis is an American animated series based on the stuffed toy line of dolls, released by the Japanese company Sekiguchi Corporation.
+Monchhichis is an American animated series based on the stuffed toyline of dolls, released by the Japanese company Sekiguchi Corporation.
 Produced by Hanna-Barbera, it premiered on ABC on September 10, 1983 as part of The Monchhichis/Little Rascals/Richie Rich Show, replacing Pac-Man (which had by then been given its own half-hour time slot) from the previous season.

 The series aired as part of a package show with The Little Rascals and Richie Rich through the end of 1983, but as early as January 7, 1984, because of lower-than-anticipated ratings, the package show was split up into two separate half-hour shows - Monchhchis moved to 8:00 a.m.
 ET, switching slots with The New Scooby and Scrappy-Doo Show (which aired initially at 11:30 a.m.
 ET), the latter of which would move to 9:00 a.m.
 ET and The Little Rascals and Richie Rich remained in the 8:30 a.m.
 ET slot, as a downgraded package series The Little Rascals/Richie Rich Show for the remainder of the 1983-84 season.

 The half-hour episodes were later re-aired as part of the USA Cartoon Express during the late 1980s.